TMJ Therapy in Madison

-The parts of the bones that interact in the joint are covered with cartilage and separated by a small shock-absorbing disk - which normally keeps the movement smooth.
-Pain can occur if this disk erodes, or moves out of its proper alignment.
+The parts of the bones that interact in the joint are covered with cartilage and separated by a small shock-absorbing disc - which normally keeps the movement smooth.
+Pain can occur if this disc erodes, or moves out of its proper alignment.
 This can be caused by arthritis damage to the joint’s cartilage, or if the joint is damaged by an accidental impact.

 Determining the cause of a TMJ problem is important to provide the most effective treatment.
 Possible causes of TMJ disorders include injury to the jaw or nearby muscles of the head or neck, arthritis, stress, and grinding or clenching your teeth (known as bruxism).

 How is TMJ Related to My Dental Health?